jasonknight/gopress/docs.md

 ```go
 func (o *CommentMeta) FindByMetaValue(_findByMetaValue string) ([]*CommentMeta, error)
 ```
-FindByMetaValue dynamic finder for meta_value -> []*CommentMeta,error Generic
-and programatically generator finder for CommentMeta
+FindByMetaValue searchs against the primary key meta_value and will return []*CommentMeta,error This method is a programatically generated finder for CommentMeta

 ```go